-Energy savings and the use of renewable energy have been fundamental energy management objectives of the pulp, paper, packaging and wood products manufacturing industry for decades.
-The industry is a leader in the use of renewable energy and highly-efficient combined heat and power (CHP), or cogeneration.
+Energy cost savings and the use of renewable energy are fundamental energy management objectives of pulp, paper, packaging, tissue and wood products manufacturers.
+The industry is a leader in the generation and use of renewable energy and highly-efficient combined heat and power (CHP), or cogeneration technology.

-- Pulp, paper, packaging and wood products facilities account for 62 percent of the renewable biomass energy consumed by facilities in manufacturing sectors.
+- Pulp, paper, packaging and wood products facilities account for 62 percent of the renewable biomass energy consumed by all manufacturing sector facilities.

 - Pulp, paper, packaging and wood products mills produce 33 percent of the CHP electricity generated by manufacturing facilities.
 In fact, 97.6 percent of electricity produced by the industry is CHP-generated.